sandialabs/GenTen/README.md

 Using our example above, the genten source goes in top-level/genten/genten.
-To build the code with CMake, we create a simple bash script, in top-level\genten\genten\build, such as the following:
+To build the code with CMake, we create a simple bash script, in top-level/genten/genten/build, such as the following:

 ```